isaacto/smemo/README.md

         form `(ret_val, exception)`, where the `ret_val` is used if `exception` is None.

-  * `do_call(func, actual, args, kwargs)`
+  * `pre_call(func, args, kwargs)`

-      * When cache entry is not found or is skipped, this function will be called to obtain a value to return to the function caller.
+      * When cache entry is not found or is skipped, this function is called to determine the session to call the actual function.
+        If None is returned, the actual function is not called, and it is treated as None being returned.

   * `cache_exc(func, _exc, *args, **kwargs)`

-      * When the `do_call` method generates an exception, this function is called to ask the session object to cache the resulting exception.
+      * When the actual call generates an exception, this function is called to ask the session object to cache the resulting exception.
 Note that we usually define the method to have the exception argument named like `_exc`, because the name could clash with names in `kwargs`.

   * `cache_val(func, _val, *args, **kwargs)`

-      * When the `do_call` method returns a value, this function is called to ask the session object to cache the result.
+      * When the actual call returns a value, this function is called to ask the session object to cache the result.
 Note that we usually define the method to have the exception argument named like `_val`, because the name could clash with names in `kwargs`.

 Cache control is actually done by creative use of the interface.
-For example, `session.inv` is a BaseSession object which returns None upon `get_cache` or `do_call`, but invalidate cache entry upon `cache_val`.
+For example, `session.inv` is a BaseSession object which returns None upon `get_cache` or `pre_call`, but invalidate cache entry upon `cache_val`.
 And `session.setcache` returns an object which is just the same as `session.inv` but instead of invalidating the cache, it forces a return value or exception to the cache.